 The Maximum Technically Permissible Laden Mass is a figure given by the manufacturer of the base vehicle.
 It is the combined maximum permitted weight of the vehicle and all of its contents, both inside and out.
 The MTPLM is unaffected by the Auto-Sleeper conversion.

 Mass in Running Order (MRO)

-The Mass in Running Order is defined as the mass of the standard converted vehicle with bodywork including the following:
+The Mass in Running Order is defined as the mass of the vehicle equipped to the manufacturer's standard specification and including the following: